turtledb-com/turtledb-com/README.md

 ## Additional Documentation

 > [!WARNING]
-> This section is fiction, notes-to-self, and rough-sketches for now
+> This section is fictional, notes-to-self, and/or rough-sketches for now

 * [Basic Usage](docs/basic_usage.md)
 * [Server Setup](docs/server_setup.md)